SUBSCRIBE NOW

 AI systems are now providing bad actors with fake image IDs for social engineering attacks.

-video call with what appeared the CFO and several employees of the corporation he recognized confirming the need for the transaction.
+video call with what appeared to be the CFO and several employees of the corporation he recognized confirming the need for the transaction.
 The staff member effected a $25.6 million transaction based on what he saw and heard in the call.
 Unfortunately, the “people” he recognized in the video call were actually Deep Fakes created by GenAI.
 The corporation lost millions as a result of this GenAI-enabled social engineering fraud.

 There is also evidence of GenAI using social engineering for itself to gain credentials and/or access to cyber infrastructure and/or applications.
 In one recorded case, an AI system was able to manipulate a person into performing a CAPTCHA for the AI system by pretending to be a visually impaired person seeking help.
 Current experience indicates that in such attacks the AI system is seeking access to another system it does not have authorized access to.
 This may be for: totally hallucinated reasons; for a misguided implementation of instructions it received in its creation, development, training, maintenance, use; or other reasons we don’t understand.